This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Hot peppers

-Hot peppers are an important part of the Satiating Diet Plan because they contain a compound called capsaicin which, according to this article published in the International Journal of Obesity in August 2016 control appetite and speed up fat loss.
+According to this article published in the International Journal of Obesity in August 2016, capsaicin can control appetite and speed up fat loss.
 The evidence for this isn’t conclusive, but if you love hot food, it’s another reason to include more spice in your life.

 -